xhyrom/discord-datamining/data/articles/normal/articles/360004957991/content.md

     <li>Contents - Your message.</li>
     <li>Attachments - A CDN link to any images, or files you included in your message.</li>
 </ul>
-<h3 id="h_01HDRZVGK995CVWTS56QEWMXCZ"><span style="color: #434343;">If you manually delete a message - it is no longer stored in Discord and therefore will not be included in your Data Package.</span></h3>
+<h3 id="h_01HDRZVGK995CVWTS56QEWMXCZ"><span style="color: #434343;" data-darkreader-inline-color="">If you manually delete a message - it is no longer stored in Discord and therefore will not be included in your Data Package.</span></h3>
 <h2 id="h_01HDRZVGK908Y6NEZ9QX51QG5P">Servers</h2>
-<h3 id="h_01HDRZVGK9YZY228TPH5KDT9JS"><span style="color: #434343;">If you leave a server before requesting your Data Package, that server will  not be included.
+<h3 id="h_01HDRZVGK9YZY228TPH5KDT9JS"><span style="color: #434343;" data-darkreader-inline-color="">If you leave a server before requesting your Data Package, that server will  not be included.
 Your Data Package only includes servers you are a member of at the time of the request.</span></h3>
 <p>The servers folder contains information for all of the servers that you are a member of.
 This includes servers that you own.
 The information provided for each is a little different.
 There is a JSON file which also contains a full list of the folders included.</p>
 <p>The folder for a server you own will contain the following. </p>
 <ul>